wangyouquanMas/ielts/README.md

 This criterion assesses how well you answer the question, whether you address all aspects of the task, and if the information is accurately presented.

 **Key points:**
-- Address all aspects of the task
+- Completeness: Address all aspects of the task
-- The information is accurately presented
+- Accuracy:The information is accurately presented

 ### 2. Coherence and Cohesion
 This criterion evaluates how well your ideas are organized and how logically information flows between sentences and paragraphs.